cvermno/Lausanne/README.md

 - [Conclusion](#conclusion)

 ## The Data We Used 📊
-We utilized a corpus consisting of thousands of annotated sentences ranging from CEFR levels A1 to C2.
-These include textbooks, articles, and news feeds specifically curated to represent varied difficulty levels.
+We utilized a corpus consisting of 4800 sentences ranging from A1 to C2 levels.

 ## Coding: Using Machine Learning Techniques to Classify Text Difficulty 🖥️
+We first started applying the following basic ML techniques:
+- Logistic Regresssion
+- KNN
+- Decision Tree
+- Random Forest
-Our project applies a range of ML techniques, with a focus on Natural Language Processing (NLP).
-We use TensorFlow and scikit-learn for preprocessing, feature extraction, and model training.
-Here's a snippet of our approach:
+With a focus on Natural Language Processing (NLP).
+We used TFIDF and lemmatization for preprocessing and feature extraction.

 ## Video Demonstration 🎥
 Check out this video showing an amazing application of our text classifier.
-It highlights how the tool can dynamically adjust text content to match the reader's proficiency level.

-Kaggle Competition Rank 🏆
+## Kaggle Competition Rank 🏆
-Our model ranked Top 5 in the recent Kaggle competition for text classification.
+Our model ranked ...
+With a score of ...
 You can view the full competition details here.

-Results 📈
+## Results 📈

-Conclusion 🎉
+## Conclusion 🎉